Best Self-Propelled Lawn Mowers in 2026: Battery and Gas Compared

 Self-propelled mowers have one extra maintenance item compared to push mowers: the drive system.
 It's not complicated, but ignoring it shortens the mower's life.

 Drive wheels: Over time, the gear teeth inside self-propelled drive wheels wear down.
 You'll notice the mower slipping on hills even though the belt is fine.
-Replacement drive wheels are $10-$20 each.
+Replacement drive wheels are low-cost tier each.
 This typically happens after 3-5 years of regular use.

 Battery mower drive motors: Battery self-propelled mowers use an electric motor for the drive system instead of a belt.
 Less maintenance — no belt to replace — but the drive motor draws from the same battery as the cutting motor.
 Keep this in mind for runtime calculations.